 Art therapy is a career that uses art, the creative process, and resulting artwork to explore a variety of psychological and emotional issues.
-Students wanting to pursue this path should major in Art and Design with a selected concentration.
-They should also complete a minor in Psychology with courses carefully selected with the Program Coordinator.
+Students wanting to pursue this path should major in Art and Design in order to complete the number of student credit hours required of most graduate programs.
+Then they should either minor in Psychological science or pursue a double major.
+Regardless, students interested in this path should take the following courses: PSYC 1101, PSYC 3302, PSYC 3358, PSYC 3350, and PSYC 4460.
+It would be helpful to also take PSYC 2298 and PSYC 2299, as the graduate program will have research requirements.